Contrary to popular belief, the success of any website doesn’t just depend on its design alone. It needs to be a stellar website design.

 Flashy, visible content can easily help gain user attention.
 Bold words, mixed colors, and colorful links are something that we all get attracted to, even without knowing or intending to.
 One of the key secrets towards attracting a user’s attention is to use images that provide powerful limelight towards the messages you are trying to provide the user with.

 Images can tell a user more about your website than words can.
 Our brain detects motion and thus draws our attention towards it.
 This is why video ads manage to get our attention one way or another eventually.

 Colors are incredibly unappreciated in this regard.
 You are less attracted to bad color combinations but will admire good varieties.
 This is to be considered while choosing an appropriate color palette for your website design and its related components.

 Another secret is attracting users’ attention towards areas on your site you know they will be interested in.

-This can be done through either providing users with visual/text-based cues on how these features can be used or where they are available.
+This can be done by either providing users with visual/text-based cues on how these features can be used or where they are available.

-For e.g. a site which has the feature that allows users to check whether their site has broken links has to ensure that it offers the user a complete, vivid description of how this feature works and how they can benefit from it, rather than just telling them that this feature exists.
+For e.g. a site that has a feature that allows users to check whether their site has broken links has to ensure that it offers the user a complete, vivid description of how this feature works and how they can benefit from it, rather than just telling them that this feature exists.

 Allowing users to see the features on your website will make it easier for them to interact with these features in a meaningful manner.